HAPPY AGNOSTICA!

 accompanied by your name and address (see IMPORTANT notice below)

 I'll go shopping for you and find nifty gifts myself to add to the bag.
-Be sure to tell me your shipping address and phone number (for FedEx if I choose to use them).
 All money received will go towards buying items for the bag.
 None ends up in my pocket.
-In fact, I usually shell out extra money each year myself.

 IMPORTANT: If you send me something directly from an online company like Amazon.com, BE SURE YOUR ADDRESS IS INCLUDED IN THE SHIPMENT!!!
 Amazon.com does not include your return address in its shipments.
 I cannot stress this enough.
 You can add your name/address to a "Gift message" at places like Amazon.

-In years past, I've gotten presents for the bag directly from Amazon and other places and not known who to send a return gift too.
+In years past, people have sent presents for the bag directly from Amazon and other places and I've not known who to send a return gift to.
 DO NOT EMAIL ME YOUR ADDRESS INSTEAD!
 It's too complicated to coordinate and never works.

 Happy Agnostica 2007!
 In 2005, there were no new changes to the Agnostica website.
 We continued that trend in 2006, which I suppose made it officially a tradition.
 The establishment of an Agnostica tradition, then, was a signficant change.
 Chew on that paradox for a while.